 This requires you continue to be honest.
 Rhythms of communication continue.
 Both of you continue to deal with your “stuff” when the Holy Spirit brings it up.
 When one of you causes hurt to the other you deal with it quickly, and in a way to lessen any chance of your relationship being harmed again in that way.
 You share power between you, and talk about it.

-This kind of intimacy only comes when based on covenant, not contract.
+This kind of intimacy only comes when marriage is based on covenant, not contract.
 You are in it for the long haul.
 Life challenges that you work through together only bring you closer and solidify your sense of safety together.
 When any elements of intimacy are challenged, you are both committed to working it through together.